 What is Guyanese Metemgee?

 Guyanese metemgee (metem/mettagee) is a thick soup or stew made with root vegetables cooked in a rich coconut milk broth.
 According to an article in the Stabroek Newspaper Metemgee (from the Twi metem = plantains or bananas; gye = to delight) is a meal prepared by boiling together various root vegetables with pieces of salted meat in coconut milk.
+In many Guyanese households however, it is made meatless and then served with fried or steamed fish or stewed salted fish.

 Ingredients for Metemgee

-The key to this vegan metemgee recipe is quality ground provisions and coconut milk.
+The key to this metemgee recipe is quality ground provisions and coconut milk.
 I share my suggested ingredients and substitutions so you can make your best metemgee yet!

 - Ground Provisions: love sweet yellow plantains, cassava (yuca), sweet potatoes and eddoes (malanga) in my metemgee but feel free to use any starchy root vegetable that you can access.

-- Aromatics: yellow onion and garlic cloves
+- Aromatics: yellow onion, grated garlic

-- Seasoning: Season simply with salt and black pepper.
+- Seasoning: Scallions, salt and black pepper.

 See recipe card for quantities.